Towards Certified Robustness of Distance Metric Learning: Experiments

 \subsubsection{Evaluation on classification performance}

-Table~\ref{tab:clean} reports classification accuracy of 3NN.
-LMNN-CR outperforms LMNN on 9 out of 10 datasets.
-Among the methods with LMNN as the backbone, our method achieves the highest accuracy on 6 datasets and second highest accuracy on the remaining 4 datasets.
-SCML-CL outperforms or performs equally well with SCML on 7 datasets.
-These experimental results demonstrate the benefit of perturbation loss to generalization of the learned distance metric.
+Table~\ref{tab:clean} reports the mean value and standard deviation of classification accuracy or G-means for imbalanced datasets (indicated by an asterisk).
+LMNN-PL outperforms LMNN on 12 out of 13 datasets.
+Among the methods with LMNN as the backbone, our method achieves the highest accuracy on 8 datasets and second highest accuracy on the 4 datasets.
+These experimental results demonstrate the benefit of perturbation loss to generalization of the learned metric.
+Similarly, we see that SCML-CL outperforms or performs equally well with SCML on 9 datasets.
+The advantage of PNCA-PL becomes less distinct as it is superior to PNCA only on 7 datasets.
+However, this is fairly reasonable as the decision boundary formed by very few proxies is much smoother than the one from 3NN and hence the method is less likely to overfit to training data.